ldelafue/regionalHydroLSTM/README.md

 > *De la Fuente, L. A., Ehsani, M. R., Gupta, H. V., and Condon, L. E.: Toward interpretable LSTM-based modeling of hydrological systems, Hydrology and Earth System Sciences, 28(4), 945-971, https://doi.org/10.5194/hess-28-945-2024, 2024.*

-This repository is splited in 4 different sections.
+This repository is splited in 7 different sections.
+  - Getting started
   - Data
   - Codes
+  - Training
+  - Testing
   - Results
-  - Notebooks
+  - Notebook

 ## Getting started
 To run the code you must set up the conda environment first.
 You must use the follow lines to clone the repo and create the environment (the last step may take some time):